When and what to learn in a changing world: Extensions and Discussion

-\paragraph{Relation to dynamic persuasion} Though the model's setup and analysis are motivated by dynamic information acquisition, it could be reinterpreted as capturing a situation of dynamic communication, where our "original DM" (designing the information acquisition policy) is a sender who periodically commits to sending information (at a fixed cost, but flexibly designed) about a changing state of the world to a strategic agent who takes myopically optimal decisions.
-The main change is that if the interests of the sender and the receiver are not aligned the indirect utility function $u$ and the resulting value function need not be convex.
-The equivalence is clearest in the modified Bellman equation for the net value function \eqref{eq:net-recursive-equation}: replacing the virtual flow payoff $f$ with some other arbitrary continuous function, it describes the sender's problem.

-This mirrors results known in the static problem \citep[see e.g.][]{gentzkow2014costly}.
-The particular structure of the dynamic persuasion problem is particuarly related, formally and thematically, to \citet{ely2017beeps}.
-The recursive characterization mirrors the one in his Theorem 1, with the notable difference of the fixed cost which allows to directly endogenize timing choice (versus a fixed time grid).
-Studying the limit case as fixed costs vanish provides an alternative method to obtain continuous time solutions, which complements existing approaches via taking limits in a fixed time grid's size -- as in e.g. \citet{ely2017beeps} or \citet{zhong2022optimal}.
+\paragraph{Relation to dynamic persuasion} The model can be reinterpreted as capturing a situation of dynamic communication, where the DM is a sender who periodically commits to sending information (at a fixed cost, but flexibly designed) about a changing state of the world to a strategic agent who takes myopically optimal decisions.
+The equivalence is clearest in the modified Bellman equation for the net value function \eqref{eq:net-recursive-equation}: replacing the virtual flow payoff $f$ with some other arbitrary continuous function, it describes the sender's problem, mirroring results in the static problem \citep[see e.g.][]{gentzkow2014costly}.
+This is particuarly related, formally and thematically, to \citet{ely2017beeps}: the recursive characterization mirrors his Theorem 1, with the notable difference of the fixed cost which endogenizes timing choice (versus a fixed time grid).